ssteinbauer/BookNotes/Book Log.md

 DeGradnis, Dominica (2017).
 Making Work Visible: Exposing Time Theft to Optimize Work & Flow.
 Portland, OR: IT Revolution Press.

 Banks, Iain (1990).
 Use of Weapons.
-New York, NY: Orbit, Hachette Book Group.
+New York, New York: Orbit, Hachette Book Group.

 el Akkad, Omar (2017).
 American War: A novel.
-New York, NY: Knopf.
+New York, New York: Knopf.

 ## 2018-01